hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## The implications of ECH for public network operators

-he adoption of ECH will cause additional problems for operators and limit the possibility of them fulfilling their legal blocking obligations, exposing the population to illegal content related to crimes such as Child Sex Abuse and Exploitation (CSAE), malware and other
+The adoption of ECH will cause additional problems for operators and limit the possibility of them fulfilling their legal blocking obligations, exposing the population to illegal content related to crimes such as Child Sex Abuse and Exploitation (CSAE), malware and other